 The TRX-4

-The TRX-4 is the most popular model
+The TRX-4 is the most

-from{{26036e478c392a8f907dcd2d25222}} crawler from Traxxas.
+popularmodel from {{a4bd991b2aa245a241db902340cfaed8}} crawler from Traxxas.
 It comes in many models, all of which are very robust, realistic, and original.
 There are currently nine variants of the TRX-4:

-- TRX-4 version Sport 4-wheel drive with a brushed motor (kit version without electronics but with unpainted body and accessories)
+- TRX-4 Sport version 4-wheel drive with a brushed motor (kit version without electronics but with unpainted body and accessories)

 - TRX-4 4WD with a brushed motor (chassis kit version with electronics but without body, battery, and charger)